SovereignCloudStack/status-page-deployment/docs/configuration.md

 ## Ingress

-In `ingress.yaml` set your domains for Dex, Oathkeeper and the web frontend respectivly.
+In `ingress.yaml` set your domains for Dex, Oathkeeper and the web frontend respectively.
 Oathkeeper acts as the auth proxy for the API server.
-Exposing the API server directly, opens up the possibilty of unsupervised write actions.
+Exposing the API server directly, opens up the possibility of unsupervised write actions.

 ## Issuer